logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

 5. The database name.
 6. The database port.
 7. The database username, here you have the possibility to let Hopsworks auto-create the username for you.
+8. Database Driver (optional): You can use the default JDBC Redshift Driver `com.amazon.redshift.jdbc42.Driver` included in Hopsworks or set a different driver (More on this later).
-8. Optionally provide the database group and table to point the connector to.
+9. Optionally provide the database group and table to point the connector to.
 9. Set the appropriate authentication method.

 <figure markdown>